cloudquery/cloudquery/website/pages/docs/plugins/destinations/bigquery/overview.md

 # BigQuery Destination Plugin

-The BigQuery plugin helps you sync data to a BigQuery database running on GCP.
+The BigQuery plugin helps you sync data to a BigQuery database running on Google Cloud Platform.

 The plugin currently only supports a streaming mode through the legacy streaming API.
 This is suitable for small- to medium-sized datasets, and will stream the results directly to the BigQuery database.
-A batch mode of operation is also being developed to support larger datasets, but this is not currently supported.
+A batch mode of operation is being developed to support larger datasets, but this is not currently supported.

 <Callout type="info">
 Streaming is not available for the [Google Cloud free tier](https://cloud.google.com/bigquery/pricing#free-tier).